mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 # March 1st, 2024
 Emily:
-- Created a function that takes a user's location, and returns a Google Maps link with directions to that location
+- Created a function that takes a location and calls the Google Maps API.
+It then returns a Google Maps link with directions to that location

 Michelle:
 - No updates